USFWS/secas/content/blog/draft/2026-07-16-Redesign-of-SECAS-website-and-story-map.md

 - The top navigation bar now functions as a dropdown menu, so you can more easily find links that were buried in text in the previous site, particularly under "Blueprint"!

-- Under "About, you'll now find information about the partnership that was previously spread out across various parts of the site.
+- Under "About", you'll now find information about the partnership that was previously spread out across various parts of the site.
 This includes the SECAS Goal and the staff page.
 A new page dedicated to teams and committees frees up the partners page to focus on grassroots involvement in SECAS.

 - Overall, the site is now much more mobile-friendly with a design that should seamlessly rescale to any screen size.